MicroMEC/documentation/installation/umec_installation.md

 # Deployment Architecture

-We are currently deploying a single node system with the installation.
+We are currently deploying a 3 node system with the installation.

 ## Pre-Installation Requirements

 The boot server must have the TFTP/BOOTP server and NFS server installed.
+For more details please refer to the [MicroMEC Netboot](./umec_netboot.md) document.

 # Hardware Requirements

 ## Minimum Hardware Requirements

-Raspberry Pi 3
+Raspberry Pi 3B+

 ## Recommended Hardware Requirements

-Raspberry Pi 4
+Raspberry Pi 4B

 # Software Prerequisites

 ## Database Prerequisites

 None

 ## Jump Host Requirements

-TFTP server, NFS server, dhcp server.
+In the simplest setup the jump host to the uMEC cluster is the netboot server itself.
+Requirements of that are defined in the [MicroMEC Netboot](./umec_netboot.md) document.

 ## Network Requirements

 The network must allow all messages needed for the network boot to happen.
 For instance, the client is not able to send VLAN-tagged traffic when it boots.
 Notice also that dhcp relaying is not reliable, so it is best if the client and server are connected to the same switch or have a direct connection.

 # Installation High-Level Overview